kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

   - `kind` - is the type of resource that is being referenced.
 The supported values are `Issuer` and `ClusterIssuer`.
   - `name` - is the name of the resource ( `Issuer` or `ClusterIssuer` ) that is being referenced.

-- `certificates` - is an `optional` field that specifies a list of certificate configurations used to configure the  certificates.
+- `tls.certificates` - is an `optional` field that specifies a list of certificate configurations used to configure the  certificates.
 It has the following fields:
   - `alias` - represents the identifier of the certificate.
 It has the following possible value:
     - `transport` - is used for the transport layer certificate configuration.
     - `http` - is used for the HTTP layer certificate configuration.